 Do you too?
 It may be time for you to apply.

 P.S.
 I wanted to thank you guys for all the reactions, shared and re-posts (even translations :o)!

 Thanks to you guys, Claire Shapiro, UX Program Manager at Google in San Francisco read this article too.
-She reached out to me to have some virtual tea a couple of months ago, and will now actually be joining BOI this month! ?
+She reached out to me to have some virtual tea a couple of months ago, and joined BOI a few months ago?!

-I’m Julie de la Kethulle de Ryhove, Innovation Consultant @ Board of Innovation.
+I’m Julie de la Kethulle de Ryhove, Tech Lab Founder @ Board of Innovation.
 Spreading innovation culture is in our DNA – if you liked the read, contribute to our mission by sharing this article.